CFMG-FM: Early years and EZ Rock

+approved the application for authority to acquire the assets of the radio programming undertaking CFMG-FM St. Albert from Balsa Broadcasting Corp to Telemedia Communications Inc.

+On April 19, 2002, the CRTC approved the applications by Standard Radio Inc. (Standard) to acquire from Telemedia Radio Inc.

 On September 28, 2007, the CRTC approved the sale of CFMG and all Standard Radio assets to Astral Media.

 Astral changed the logo of the station in September 2010; however, the adult contemporary format is unchanged while continuing to say the decimal point on the station ID.
 In addition, most of the classic hits were dropped.

+On June 27, 2013, the CRTC approved an application by Astral Media inc. (Astral) and its licensed broadcasting subsidiaries for authority to change the effective control of Astral’s broadcasting undertakings to BCE Inc. (Bell Media).

-Virgin Radio (2011-present)
+Virgin Radio (2011–present)

 On February 4, 2011, CFMG flipped to Top 40/CHR as 104.9 Virgin Radio.
 The last song on "EZ Rock" was "The Boys Of Summer' by Don Henley, while the first song on "Virgin" was "Firework" by Katy Perry.
 This left Edmonton with no adult contemporary station for 51 days until CKEA-FM dropped adult album alternative for AC (which has since shifted to adult hits).

 CFMG, during its final adult contemporary week, did list its CHR adds on Mediabase's Canadian adult contemporary panel.
 A week after the station flipped formats, the station was delisted from Mediabase's station adds.
 As of March 2011, CFMG joined CHBN-FM on the Mediabase CHR panel.

 CFMG is the third "Virgin" station in Canada to have a mainstream Top 40 format, the first being at Calgary's CIBK-FM the year before, and in Toronto at CKFM-FM in 2009.

 Every year for one week, along with sister stations CFBR-FM and CFRN, CFMG presents, Stollery Week, a week long fundraiser for the Stollery Children's Hospital.
 In past years all three stations had broadcast live for 2 days from the Stollery Children's Hospital.
 In year one, $300,000 was raised for the Pediatric Oncology Unit; in year two, EZ Rock and her sister stations raised $500,000 for Research.